joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 );
 ```

-We've imported the `applyMiddleware` function from redux, and the  `createSagaMiddleware` from `redux-saga`.
-When we create the store, we need to supply redux with the middleware that we want to use.
+We've imported the `applyMiddleware` function from Redux, and the  `createSagaMiddleware` from `redux-saga`.
+When we create the store, we need to supply Redux with the middleware that we want to use.
 In this case we call `applyMiddleware` and send it the result of `createSagaMiddleware(sayHello)`.
 Behind the scenes redux-saga loads in the `sayHello` function, and politely calls the initial `next` for us.

 It should greet you in the console!